Hilary Curtis: Casting and creation

 Mishael Morgan's casting was exclusively reported by Soap Opera Digest on May 17, 2013.
 The actress had previously appeared in the 2012 film Total Recall and recently guest starred in an episode of The CW series, Supernatural.
 Upon her debut, the actress was listed as a recurring cast member.
 After several episodes on recurring, Morgan was first credited as a series regular on July 8, 2013.
-Soon after Morgan's debut, the network replaced the writing team which lead to speculation that several new characters, including Hilary would be departing from the series, but Shelly Altman revealed that Hilary would remain on canvas.
+Soon after Morgan's debut, the network replaced the writing team which leads to speculation that several new characters, including Hilary would be departing from the series, but Shelly Altman revealed that Hilary would remain on canvas.
 Morgan got hired on the spot when she sent in an audition tape which was quite rare.
-"The executive producer couldn't remember someone getting on a show through just forwarding a tape" she said.
+"The executive producer couldn't remember someone getting on a show through just forwarding a tape," she said.
 The Canadian actress later revealed that she was immediately offered a contract with the series so that she could obtain a work permit.

 Morgan revealed that when she booked the gig, the producers did not have any solid plans for the character set in stone.
-The writers told her, "Yeah, you know we have a couple of directions we want to go in but we’re not really sure."
+The writers told her, "Yeah, you know we have a couple of directions we want to go in but we’re not sure."
 The series planned to wait for the fan response before they chose a direction for the character.
 Morgan, who grew up watching the soap with her mother was relieved that she got to build her character from scratch.
 "This is a brand new character which is good for me because I didn't have to figure out how to play her any differently than someone else had" Morgan stated.
-She continued that "I [modeled] her after me when I was in university."
+She continued "I [modeled] her after me when I was in university."